celo-org/docs/docs/developer/fee-currency.md

 The below steps describe how wallets can implement the alternate fee currency feature in order to allow users to use alternate assets in the user's wallet to pay for gas fees.

-## Enabling Transactions with ERC20 Token as Fee Currency
+## Enabling Transactions with ERC20 Token as fee currency

 We recommend using the [viem](https://viem.sh) library as it has support for the `feeCurrency` field in the transaction required for sending transaction where the gas fees will be paid in ERC20 tokens.